KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 <section class="results" *ngIf="false">
 ```

 Take a look in Chrome.
 Do you see the results section?
-Try changing the value to `true`.
+Change the value to `true`.

 >[!INFO]
 >Read more about `*ngIf` on [Angular's documentation site](https://angular.io/guide/built-in-directives#adding-or-removing-an-element-with-ngif).